GenericMappingTools/gmt/doc/rst/source/pscoast.rst

     resolution drops off by 80% between data sets [Default is **l**].
     Append **+** to automatically select a lower resolution should the one requested not be available [abort if not found].
+    Alternatively, choose (**a**)uto to automatically select the best resolution given the chosen map scale.

 **-E**\ *code1,code2,...*\ [**+l**\|\ **L**][**+g**\ *fill*][**+p**\ *pen*][**+r**\|\ **R**\ [*incs*]]
     Select painting or dumping country polygons from the Digital Chart of the World.